01 of 10

 Check for Leaks

 Start the repair by confirming that your toilet is not leaking.
 Check carefully for water around the base of the toilet.
 If no water is present, you can proceed with the repair.
-But if there are signs of leaking around the base, it likely means that the wax ring sealing the toilet horn to the drain opening has become old and compressed.
-In this case, you must remove the toilet and replace the wax ring.Continue to 4 of 8 below.
+But if there are signs of leaking around the base, it likely means that the wax ring sealing the toilet horn to the toilet flange has become old and compressed.
+In this case, you must remove the toilet and replace the wax ring.Continue to 5 of 10 below.

 Insert the Shims